badrap/docs.badrap.io/docs/privacy.md

 ## Data transfers outside of EU

-Some parts of our technical service implementation use external components: we use Google Analytics for usage statistics, Mailgun for sending automatic email notifications to registered users, and Google Cloud SQL for storing information.
+Some parts of our technical service implementation use external components: we use Mailgun for sending automatic email notifications to registered users, and Google Cloud SQL for storing information.
 We require our foreign service providers that their countries have an adequate level of data privacy as required by the GDPR, and that they are committed to follow the GDPR and other relevant EU regulations.

 ## Automated individual decision-making